quic/aimet/Docs/user_guide/quantization_configuration.rst

        :end-before:  # params end

-    In the params section, settings can be configured for certain types of parameters throughout the model.
+    In the params section, configure settings for parameters that apply throughout the model.
-    For example, adding settings for "weight" will affect all parameters of type "weight" in the model.
+    For example, adding settings for "weight" affects all parameters of type "weight" in the model.
-    Currently supported parameter types include:
+    Supported parameter types include:

         - weight
         - bias